gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 -
 -

-### Distributing Roles
+## Distributing Roles
 A logical first step is to distribute participants by what they do.
 Someone has to type the code, of course.
-A common name for this role is "driver," as in the Driver/Navigator relationship of [Strong Style Pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html).
+A common name for this role is *Driver*, as in the *Driver/Navigator* relationship of [Strong Style Pairing](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html).
 I often find that people confuse the names of these two roles, so I prefer to call them "Typist" and "Talker" instead.
+May also use "Typing" and "Talking".

-#### The Role of the Typist
+### The Role of the Typist
-We do not want the typist to just hack away.
+We do not want the Typist to just hack away.
 If they did, other participants could merely descipher the then buggy code and make incorrect assumptions.
-That's terribly inefficient.
+That's not sustainable.
-We want the typist to follow the team's instructions.
+We want the Typist to follow the team's instructions.
-Being a typist is hard.
+Being a Typist is hard.
-They get overwhelmed with conflicting ideas.
+They may get overwhelmed with conflicting ideas.
 What should they focus on?
-We can solve this problem by using a designated talker.
+We can solve this problem by using a designated Talker.
-It's not the only person who speaks, but they act as the primary input channel for the typist, filtering all the ideas and making the final decision.
+It's not the only person who speaks, but they act as the primary input channel for the Typist, filtering all the ideas and making the final decision.
-Even if many things are said, the typist knows which voice to focus on.
+Even if many things are said, the Typist then knows which voice to focus on.

-##### A Typist Translates
+#### A Typist Translates
-It is a common misconception that the typist foolishly types out the code they've been told to type, word by word, character by character.
+It is a common misconception that the Typist foolishly types out the code they've been told to type, word by word, character by character.
-Actually, the typist must make many considerations and decisions.
+Actually, the Typist must make many considerations and decisions.
-For example: They can run the tests at any time.
+For example: They may choose to run the tests whenever.
-They translate the talker's intention into code so that the talker can stay at the level of their thinking.
+They translate the Talker's intention into code so that the Talker can stay at the level of their thinking.
-The typist takes care of the details.
+The Typist takes care of the details.
-That takes a big burden off the talker.
+That takes a big burden off the Talker.
 I mean, typing in itself is quite a challenge.
 To know your tools well and being good at typing is an art.
 If you are then able to translate the high level intent on top of that, that's icing on the cake.

-##### Typist Wrapups
+#### Typist Wrapups
-One technique I learned at the Python Approvals Mob that improves feedback and shared understanding is typist wrapups.
+One technique I learned at the Python Approvals Mob that improves feedback and shared understanding is Typist wrapups.
-It means that a typist gives a brief explanation of what just happened and what they did after each round.
+It means that a Typist gives a brief explanation of what just happened and what they did after each round.
-When a typist explains this in their own words, misunderstandings are more likely to be uncovered and cleared up.
+When a Typist explains this in their own words, misunderstandings are more likely to be uncovered and cleared up.

-#### Being a Talker is not Easy Either
+### Being a Talker is not Easy Either
-So the talker is the person who programmes.
+So the Talker is the person who programmes.
-The typist acts as a kind of intelligent input device for them.
+The Typist acts as a kind of intelligent input device for them.
-A talker should communicate their thinking.
+A Talker should communicate their thinking.
 In other words, they should think out loud.
 There are many stages of thinking that we go through.
 First, we orient ourselves to the current situation - the context.
 Second, we imagine where we want to go from here - a direction.
 Third, we formulate a concrete intention - still at a high level.
-This is already what a typist could work with.
+This is already what a Typist could work with.
 Each thought step is shared with the team.
-Only then do we move on to low-level details: What code to write on what line, syntax, code formatting, keys to use, buttons to click, etc.
+Only then, if needed, do we move on to low-level details: What code to write on what line, syntax, code formatting, keys to use, buttons to click, etc.
-The talker instructs the typist at the level at which they can operate on.
-The higher, the better.
+The Talker instructs the Typist at the level at which they can operate on, the higher, the better.
-Kind of like limbo: how high can you get?
+Kind of like inverted limbo: How high can you get?

+### Contributing while not Talking nor Typing
+Not being any of those roles doesn't mean you're not contributing.
+You may step out of the mob for a minute, but what you rather want is to be creative in supporting the group.
+Do some research when an opportunity arises.
+Ask, if you don't understand something.
+Remind people about the protocol if necessary.
+Think ahead and take notes about things we should take care of.
+Review the code as it is being typed.
+Observe how the group behaves and what they are doing.
+Maybe you have an Idea of something the group should be trying that could work well, bring that up.
+Note down things that worked well so you can bring it up in the retro.

-### Rotation
+## Rotation
 Everyone should get to type and talk.
 This keeps everybody engaged.
-When deciding on the rotation interval, consider how long it would take for the same person to become a typist again.
+When deciding on the rotation interval, consider how long it would take for the same person to become a Typist again.
 Waiting an hour to go back to typing is probably too much.
 It's hard to maintain attention that long.
 A rotation every 2 or 3 minutes works very well with an experienced mob, but you need to be able to do it swiftly.
 Work hard to shorten your rotation time.
-Rotation time is the time between the start of a rotation and the next typist/talker being able to continue.
+Rotation time is the time between the start of a rotation and the next Typist/Talker being able to continue.
 The perfect rotation time is 0.

-#### Rotations Need Trust
+### Rotations Need Trust
-Giving up control can be difficult.
+Ending your turn thus giving up control can be difficult.
-As a talker, you not only want to maintain the direction of the previous talker, but you must trust the next talker to do the same.
+As a Talker, you not only want to maintain the direction of the previous Talker, but you must trust the next Talker to do the same.
 Trust them to continue the idea you have been working on.
 Without trust, rotations get bogged down, which hinders the flow.

-#### Calling out your Role
+### Calling out your Role
-TBD
+Another common practice that helps maintain flow is when everybody calls out their role when the rotation starts.
+It's practical to also have the person that will be participating in the following rotation to call that out as being next.
+This avoids misunderstandings and it makes sure that the "next" person is increasing their attention towards being able and continue the given work.
+An example would be:
+Alice: "I'm Alice, and I'm talking!"
+Peter: "I'm Peter, and I'm typing!"
+Sarah: "I'm Sarah, and I'm next!"

 ## Find out what Works for Your Mob
-As mentioned earlier, collaborative coding is a deliberate practice.
+As mentioned earlier, Mob Programming is a deliberate practice.
 You want to constantly improve the way you work together.
 There are no pre-existing rules or frameworks for this.
 You need to find your own working agreements.
 Regular retrospectives are key in this regard.
 Conduct them at least daily.
-A two-hour mob programming session can lead to a three-hour retrospective, which is great.
+A two-hour Mob Programming session can lead to a three-hour retrospective, which is great.
 The learning effect can be tremendous.
 But they don't have to be that long.
 Make them short, maybe a few minutes, but regular.